stbnrivas/howtos/ruby-gem-capistrano.md

 ## problems

-enable the develpment environment to show
+enable the development environment to show